SaRCiSP

 • Project ID: TG-2043

-• Principal Domains: Sahel Resilience, Circular Systems, Municipal Infrastructure, Multilateral Coordination
+• Principal Domains: Resilience, Circular Systems, Municipal Infrastructure, Programme Coordination

 Programme Components

-Each commune deploys a tuned combination of interventions, sized to context, capacity and priorities.
+Each operating unit deploys a tuned combination of interventions, sized to context, capacity and priorities.
 Note that not every intervention will appear in every commune.

 Digital Decision Infrastructure & Systemic Standards